 Through this process, Monzo has managed to build an incredible community of users and followers who love the business.
 Even now, around 80% of Monzo’s sign-ups are via word-of-mouth referrals which is amazing - it wasn't until mid-2019 that Monzo started spending money on traditional marketing methods.

 3. Monzo Labs - they listen to their customers

 Earlier this year, Monzo set up Monzo Labs – a way for existing customers to access the latest Monzo features early, as well as share their feedback and ideas to help Monzo improve its product.
-The advantage of this is not only does it increase brand sentiment (every customer loves being able to have a voice in a business) it also helps Monzo to create a truly customer-orientated product.
+The advantage of this is, not only does it increase brand sentiment (every customer loves being able to have a voice in a business) it also helps Monzo to create a truly customer-orientated product.

 Customers want to be heard – and what better way to do it than to let them help develop the product or service?
 The current forum run by Monzo has over 40,000 users, with over 15,000 posts a month - these customers are consulted before making decisions on new products and features.
-The key here is that Monzo focus on discussing this with customers, not just monitoring what they are saying.
+The key here is that Monzo focuses on discussing this with customers, not just monitoring what they are saying.

 4. Product roadmap

-Monzo puts up its product roadmap online each quarter, and allows its users to vote on what features and functionality should be implemented into the product first.
+Monzo puts up its product roadmap online each quarter and allows its users to vote on what features and functionality should be implemented into the product first.
 Customers can access the list of upcoming features and functionalities directly from the Monzo app and can see which features are being worked on.

 This level of transparency is awesome – and allows customers to find out what features are in the pipeline and make themselves heard!
 Just recently Monzo launched ‘joint accounts’, a feature which had been on the product roadmap and users voted for!